General dentistry is the primary branch of dentistry that focuses on general oral health.

 Importance of regular dental checkups

-Your teeth, gums, and oral tissues are carefully examined during these regular dental checkups.
-Scheduling regular visits allows you to:
+Your dentist carefully examines your teeth, gums, and oral tissues during regular dental checkups.

 Regular appointments develop a trustworthy relationship with your dentist, making it easier to address concerns, discuss treatment options, and ask questions about your oral health.